zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/upgrade.md

 ---
 title: Upgrade Portworx on DCOS (Deprecated)
-keywords: portworx, container, dcos, storage, Docker, mesos
+keywords: Upgrade, dcos, dc/os, mesosphere
 description: Updating Portworx version on your DCOS cluster is simple.
 Follow this guide to find out how.
 hidden: true
 ---